ogagaCodes/eventsApp/README.md

 # eventsApp
-An event management app built with angualar
+An event management app built with angular